italiangrid/storm/release-notes/yaim-storm/4.3.12/index.md

 This release:

-- allows to specify multiple WebDAV endpoints by using the new YAIM variable `STORM_WEBDAV_POOL_LIST`, as a comma separated list.
+* allows to specify multiple WebDAV endpoints by using the new YAIM variable `STORM_WEBDAV_POOL_LIST`, as a comma separated list (read more [here][webdav-pool-list]).
 The old strategy used to publish the StoRM WebDAV endpoint is still supported but deprecated;
-- exits in case StoRM Backend daemon fails on start-up;
+* exits with error in case StoRM Backend daemon fails on start-up;
-- removes stuff related to deprecated variables;
+* removes stuff related to deprecated variables;
-- fixes some configuration syntax errors.
+* fixes some configuration syntax errors.

 ### Bug fixes

 {% include list-rfcs.liquid %}

-#### Enhancements
+### Enhancements

 {% include list-features.liquid %}